 • Stand up to increase the volume and clarity of your voice.

-• If you are speaking with more than one interviewer, picture them in a room as they speak so you can associate the sound of each voice a visual in a room.
+• If you are speaking with more than one interviewer, picture them in a room as they speak to better associate the sound of each voice.

-• You can have notes at hand, but make sure you are well versed enough with your responses that you do not rely upon the notes to portray confidence.
+• You can have notes at hand, but make sure you are well versed enough with your responses that you do not rely upon your notes to answer.

 • Keep a blank sheet of paper and pen in front of you to take notes during the conversation.
 Make sure to write down the name of each interviewer when they introduce themselves.